-- President's Choice Children's Charity (PCCC) is committed to the health and wellness of young Canadians.
-The Charity helps to combat poverty and promote health by providing financial assistance to children who have physical or developmental disabilities and supporting childhood nutrition programs.
-Since 1989, the Charity has granted over \$146 million helping over 3 million children and families. - SHOPPERS LOVE.
+- SHOPPERS LOVE.
 YOU.
 Putting Women's Health First is committed to helping women stay focused on being their best in body, mind and spirit.
 The program shares the expertise of its partners at leading women's health organizations, offers new health resources, and connects women with others in support of local women's health initiatives across Canada.
-Over the past five years, SHOPPERS LOVE.
-YOU. has contributed \$48.4 million, benefiting over 200,000 Canadian women. - Feeding our neighbours through our support of Food Banks Canada's National Food Sharing System and its Retail Food Program is another way in which the Company gives back to the community.
-All of the Company's Market and Discount grocery stores are matched to local food banks.
-Since 2009, the Company has donated more than 13.5 million pounds of non-perishable food through its bi-annual food drives. - Greening our communities can be seen through the Company's pay-for-bag program, which has been in place since 2007, and has resulted in over 8.5 billion fewer plastic bags leaving our stores.
-Since the program's inception, partial proceeds amounting to \$10 million have been donated to World Wildlife Fund.
+Over the past six years, SHOPPERS LOVE.
+YOU. has contributed \$60 million, benefiting over 200,000 Canadian women. - Feeding Hungry People: Each of the Company's grocery stores is paired with a local food bank.
+These food banks are supported throughout the year, including through bi-annual food drives.
+In 2017, over 1.8 million pounds of food and \$2.9 million was contributed to foods banks across the country.